flexycode/blockchain-socialmedia/README.md

 # blockchain-socialmedia
-A social media powered by Ethereum Blockchain development.
+A social media powered by Ethereum Blockchain development..